 Mixed aged classrooms are traditionally found in Montessori schools, allowing a three-year age span in one classroom.
 Younger children benefit from having older peers as role models and helpmates.
 Children, in collaboration with the teacher, progress at their own pace.
 A variety of lessons and materials are designed to engage the interests of the children, to aid their independence, and to build skills.

 At Great River School, we have two Lower Elementary classrooms (grades 1, 2 and 3 in the same room) and two Upper Elementary classrooms (grades 4, 5 and 6 in the same room).
 Each classroom has one teacher and one assistant.
+Children must be 6 by September 1 to enter the first grade.

 Experiential Learning provides opportunities outside the classroom for students to make discoveries for themselves and learn by doing.
 GRS secondary school students spend part of the academic year away from campus on Key Experiences that shape their learning during the rest of the year.
 Younger students also have Key Experiences that take them into the wider world at an age appropriate level.
 Lower Elementary students have day long field trips to introduce them to the concept of going out.
 Upper Elementary students have a 4-day experience at an environmental learning center.
 These experiences will be designed to give them opportunities to experience and understand their role in their community, culture and natural world.